-You are getting the following error during a
+You are getting one of the following errors or warnings when you

 On Debian and Ubuntu you can use this global configuration: